PiaaCaa/4DFlowNet/README.md

 ## Prepare dataset

 To prepare training or validation dataset, we assume a high resolution CFD dataset is available.
-As an example we have provided this under TODO
+As an example we have provided this under  example/

 How to prepare training/validation dataset.